-The waste collection truck will schedule collection out of school hours to reduce any risk from the truck and bin movements to the school and preschool children.
-The collection of waste and/or any recycling must only occur after 6 am and before 7 pm on school days to minimise noise disturbance to nearby residents.
-As the waste storage area is accessed via the staff carpark, ideal waste collection time will be between 7am and 7.30am.
+The waste collection truck will schedule collection out of school hours to reduce any risk from the truck and bin movements to the School and preschool children.
+The collection of waste and/or any recycling should occur before 8 am and after 4 pm on school days to minimise noise disturbance to the students.
+Given that the proposed waste pad is accessed via a dedicated vehicular entry off Deerubbin Drive, ideal waste collection times will be between 7am and 7.30am and/ or 4.30pm and 6pm.